GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/common-views/container-stack-view.md

 #### Parameters

-  - subview: The subview to be removed.
+  - `subview`: The subview to be removed.

 ### `updateConstraints()`

-The updateConstraints is overridden so we can re-layout the constraints whenever the layout is invalidated.
+The `updateConstraints` is overridden so we can re-layout the constraints whenever the layout is invalidated.

 ``` swift
 override public func updateConstraints()